vaishnavijha/assignment/README.md

 # assignment
 Prodigal assignment

-chnages not made in this app:
+changes not made in this app:
 This is very simple ar present
 I could not get the api from which calls data were to be taken so the initial table at localhost:3000 is empty but as soon as you filter data starts appearing in the table .